mildred/doc/README.md

 id / inode number.
 In case the entry is copied, the inode number changes and the id must be regenerated.

-FIXME: a good idea is that when an id doesn't exists, instead of generating the id, assume the file is the same because it is in the same location.
-We keep the current behaviour for files with no id, and we support renames for files that have an id.

 ```
 loop over all sources entries, including directories (coming before files)

-  if destination exists:
-    compatible method:
+  DEFAULT DESTINATION:
+  the entry on the destination located on the same path than on source

+  MATCHING DESTINATION:
+  if the source has an id, lookup an entry of the same type and id in the
+  destination.
+The search must be done in the destination parent directory as
+  This is to prevent to have two different inodes with the same id.
+  far as possible (do not filter the .dircommit file on a subdirectory).
+  If the source id is empty and the default destination id is alsa empty, the
+  matching destination is the same as the default destination.

+  if there is a matching destination entry, and it has the same hash as the
+  source entry (or the entry type is directory)
+    we are only going to perform a rename on the destination.
+We can present it
+    accordingly on the progress bar (near instantaneous operation)

+  -- start algorithm --

+  if the default destination exists and it matches the id and hash (and,
+  optionally, the id is not empty for both):
+    (optionally, there is no need to generate an id)
+    (there is no id conflict)
+    (there is no rename)
+    (there is no hash conflict)
+    EXIT EARLY, GO TO NEXT FILE

+  OPTIONAL if destination exists, and neither source nor destination have an id:
+    generate the same id for both, start with source and if it fails, do
+    not write an id for destination

+  (HANDLE ID CONFLICT)
-      if destination or source id is mismatching (or one id is missing):
+  if default destination exists and destination or source id is mismatching:
     arrange for the destination file/directory to be renamed because of a
     conflict:
     - rename the destination file (with a timestamp)
       (if new name exists, increase timestamp accuracy, then add serial)
     - mark the destination as a conflict
     - update the destination commit datastructure in memory so the entry can
       still be found
     for the rest of the algorithm, assume the destination does not exists
     (since we renamed the conflicting entry)
-      else
-        if none have an id (OPTIONAL):
-          generate the same id for both, start with source and if it fails, do
-          not write an id for destination
-        we are in case source and destination have matching ids, continue

-    {{{
-    first idea:
-      if matching destination entry do not have id but source has
-        compatible method: go directly to else, do not generate an id
-        simple method: generate a new id then go to else
-        better:
-          set the id of the destination entry to the source entry
-          FIXME: make sure that the same id doesn't already exists in the
-          destination
-      else if matching destination has an id but source hasn't
-        compatible method: go directly to else, do not generate an id
-        simple method: generate a new id then go to else
-        better:
-          set the source id to the destination id
-          FIXME: make sure that the same id doesn't already exists in the source
-      else if none has an id
-        generate the same id for both, start with source and if it fails, do not
-        write an id for destination
-      else, ids are mismatching [GOTO TARGET]
-        arrange for the destination file/directory to be renamed because of a
-        conflict:
-        - rename the file
-        - update the destination commit datastructure in memory so the entry can
-          still be found
-        for the rest of the algorithm, assume the destination does not exists
-        (since we renamed the conflicting entry)
-    }}}

-  if the destination does not exists but an entry with the same id can be found
-  in the destination commit (including parent entries that might have been
-  filtered away)
+  (HANDLE RENAME)
+  if the default destination is absent but there is a matching destination
-    move that entry in place of the destination
+    move the matching destination in place of the default destination
     because the parent entries are handled first, the parent directory of the
     destination will not be moved away

+  (HANDLE HASH CONFLICT)
   if the destination exists, it has the same id
     we assume source and destination are the same type (they have ther same id)
     if the type is a directory, assume the content is identical
     else, if the content is different
       rename the destination file and mark a conflict

+  (ACTUAL COPY)
+  if the destination exists, it must have the same id and hash
-  if the destination does not exists
+  else, if the destination does not exists
     copy the source file to the destination (including the id)
     update the commit structure in memory
 ```